-Today, A&AA is Australia’s only national support organisation, with representation in each and every state and territory, dedicated to helping individuals and carers alike in managing severe allergy and anaphylaxis.
+Allergy & Anaphylaxis Australia (“A&AA”) is a registered charity and Australia’s only national support organisation, dedicated to helping individuals and carers alike in managing allergy and the risk of anaphylaxis.

 As food allergy is a community issue, A&AA's outreach and education is broad.
 The circle of care embraces and engages individuals at risk of anaphylaxis and those who care for them.
 We also work closely with related areas in state and commonwealth government departments, food industry, health and teaching professionals, as well as the Australian community at large.

-Content updated January 2017
+Content updated October 2019

 Our vision is to improve the quality of life for all Australians living with allergic disease.
 This service is provided free of charge for all who require A&AA’s support.
 As a not-for-profit organisation, A&AA relies on sponsorships, grants and donations to carry out its core activities.
 Details of our sponsors and supporters is available here.

 Readspeaker is a tool which helps increase accessibility for those with visual impairments, low-literacy levels and those from non-English speaking backgrounds.It enables users to listen to content of a webpage aloud, track their place on screen and translate content into another language.